Information for Bus Travellers

 To assist all staff and students, the University now has in place an arrangement with Arriva to allow unlimited travel throughout the day on any of their bus services within the Durham City Zone for £1 per day.
 Please show a valid campus ID card to gain the discounted £1 ticket.

-The new arrangement will commenced Sunday 4th October 2015.
 The ticket allows travel on any Arriva bus service within the zone any time of the day, with no limit on the number of times the ticket can be used per day.
 Day or weekly 7 day tickets (£5 for a weekly ticket) can be purchased on the bus.
 Alternatively, termly or tickets for a full academic year can also be purchased (go to the Arriva website).
-This new arrangement will benefit staff travelling into Durham from several areas, including Pity Me, Newton Hall, Framwellgate Moor, Sherburn Village, Merryoaks Broom Park, and Bearpark.
+Staff and students can benefit by travelling into Durham from several areas, including Pity Me, Newton Hall, Framwellgate Moor, Sherburn Village, Merryoaks Broom Park, and Bearpark.